Byzantine-Resilient Population Protocols: Introduction

 \section{Introduction}

 Consider a system of $n$ nodes such that each node has a finite local state.
 The nodes do not have identifiers, hence, any two nodes in the same state are indistinguishable.
 The global state of the system (configuration) is the collection of the individual local states of all the nodes.
 Two nodes communicate with each other through an {\em exchange} that carries information from one node to the other in both directions between them.
 The exchange may alter the local states of the involved nodes, and hence, an exchange may alter the global state as well.
 An exchange scheduler specifies a sequence of exchanges in the system.
-Population protocols consider the {\em randomized scheduler} that uniformly at random selects a pair of nodes to perform an exchange between them \cite{AngluinADFP06,berenbrink2018population}.
+Population protocols consider the {\em randomized scheduler} that selects a pair of nodes to perform an exchange between them uniformly at random~\cite{AngluinADFP06,berenbrink2018population}. \cbr{Random exchanges model interactions in natural (i.e. biological or chemical) systems where nodes meet randomly and exchange information.}

 In the {\em binary majority (consensus) problem}, each node in the initial configuration has an initial preference value which is either $A$ or $B$.
 The task is to perform exchanges to converge to a final configuration where every node chooses the same value ($A$ or $B$) that represents the majority of the initial preferences.
 A performance metric for a majority consensus algorithm is the {\em parallel time} to converge to the decision, which is the total number of exchanges until convergence divided by $n$.
 Alistarh {\em et al.} \cite{DBLP:conf/podc/AlistarhGV15} give a $\Omega(\log n)$ lower bound on the parallel time for the majority problem.
-In the literature, several works have contributed to the problem of solving the majority consensus problem in poly-logarithmic parallel time steps, and also with small number of states, namely, $\Theta(\log n)$ states per node or less \cite{AlistarhAEGR17, DBLP:conf/podc/AlistarhGV15, berenbrink2018population, DBLP:journals/dc/MertziosNRS17}.
+In the literature, several works have contributed to the problem of solving the majority consensus problem in poly-logarithmic parallel time steps, and also with small number of states, namely, polylogarithmic number of states per node or less \cite{AlistarhAEGR17, DBLP:conf/podc/AlistarhGV15, berenbrink2018population, DBLP:journals/dc/MertziosNRS17}.
+Note that a polylogarithmic number of states can be represented by $O(\log\log n)$ bits, therefore our algorithms use $O(\log\log n)$ bits for both local memory~and~exchange.

 In the traditional setting, population protocols assume that all nodes are honest and follow the steps of the protocol in order to accomplish the joint consensus task.
 On the other hand, they aim at modelling a behavior of a large-scale system of ``small'' units, which in practise could malfunction and be difficult to ``fix manually''.
 Therefore, we consider here an alternative version of the majority problem involving a Byzantine adversary that may corrupt up to $f$ nodes, which will refer to as the {\em faulty nodes}.
 The Byzantine adversary fully controls the faulty nodes and their states, and may attempt to destabilize the majority algorithm, by delaying or disabling its convergence.
 Moreover, the Byzantine adversary may cause the minority initial preference to be decided by the honest~nodes, diverting the~correct~decision.